ThalesGroup/treehfd/README.md

 If you are interested in contributing to ``treehfd``, start by reading the [Contributing guide](/CONTRIBUTING.md).

+## License ⚖️

+This package is distributed under the Apache 2.0 license.
+All dependencies have their own license.
+In particular, `xgboost` relies on NVIDIA proprietary modules for the optional use of GPU.

 ## References 📜

 Hoeffding, W. (1948).
 A Class of Statistics with Asymptotically Normal Distribution.